kadung/myWebDriverIO/README.md

 `JDK 1.8:` JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` on your local environment nothing else.

-### Setup

-### Selenium Tests / Appium Tests

 To run your test you must have selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
 To start selenium automatically it has been added as part of `services: ['selenium-standalone']` in the .conf.js.
-That's all there is to it.!.
+That's all there is to it !.

-### Run Some Sample Tests

-To execute the entire test suite in local development, you can use any one of the options mentioned below:

-	`npm run test`

 💡 Before running mobile tests, perform the requisite Appium setup.
 For hassle free `one click Appium setup on OSX` refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) or refer [Appium Docs](http://appium.io/getting-started.html?lang=en)

 ### Config Files

 WebdriverIO uses configuration files to setup and execute tests in specific ways.
 The configuration is fully customizable, and different functions can be invoked before, during and after each test or test suite.
-Config files are found in the `/test/config/` directory and all end with `*.conf.js`.
-These can be called via the the cli
+Config files are found in the `/config/` directory and all end with `*.conf.js`.

 ### Reporters

 WebdriverIO uses several different types of test reporters to communicate pass/failure.

-##### Dot

-To use the dot reporter just add 'dot' to the reporters array in the config file.
-The dot reporter prints for each test spec a dot.
-If colors are enabled on your machine you will see three different colors for dots.
-Yellow dots mean that at least one browser has executed that spec.
-A green dot means all browser passed that spec and a red to means that at least one browser failed that spec.
-All config files have this turned on by default.

-##### Spec

-Test reporter, that prints detailed results to console.

 ##### Allure